Tibetan Muslims: Language

-The Tibetan Muslims, like Muslims elsewhere in China, are Sunni and, like other Tibetans, speak a local dialect of Tibetan.
+The Tibetan Muslims, like Muslims elsewhere in China, are primarily Sunni and, like other Tibetans, speak a local dialect of Tibetan.
 The Balti people of Baltistan, who belong to the Shiite sect, also use a dialect of Tibetan (locally known as Balti) that is a mixture of other languages, but is written in the Arabic alphabet, with many loanwords from Arabic, Persian, and Urdu, and the Balti people also use both Persian and Urdu.